jcohenadad/GBM8378/README.md

 [Install miniconda](https://docs.conda.io/en/latest/miniconda.html)

-Then, run the following to create virtual environment and start the notebook:
+Then, run the following to create a virtual environment and start the notebook:

 ```bash
 conda create -n env-gbm8378 python=3.6  # Only do it once